It is inexplicable, but very explainable, very understanding.

 Eighth graders are given an assignment.

-What's the assignment to use pizza toppings as metaphors for sex acts, such as olives equaling giving oral sex.
+To use pizza toppings as metaphors for sex acts, such as olives equaling giving oral sex.

 I'm not making this up.

-The students at John F. Kennedy, middle school recently received the pizza and consent assignment, which asked students to compare their favorite pizza toppings to their favorite sex acts.
+The students at John F. Kennedy Middle School recently received the pizza and consent assignment, which asked students to compare their favorite pizza toppings to their favorite sex acts.

 Well, the same goes for sex.

-It then provides the children with a section to list their favorite pizza toppings, their favorite sex acts, you know, like cheese equals kissing, uh, dislikes, olives equals oral sex.
+It then provides the children with a section to list their favorite pizza toppings, their favorite sex acts, you know, like cheese equals kissing, dislikes, olives equals oral sex.

 Should I keep going?